-1.1 SUMMARY OF WORK

-- A. Projects: - a RPS Administration Building Basement Renovation. - B. Owner: Rockford Public Schools District 205. - C. Work Under Other Contracts: - General: Cooperate fully with separate contractors so work on those contracts may be carried out smoothly, without interfering with or delaying work under this Contract or other contracts.
+- 1.1 SUMMARY OF WORK - A. Project: Second Floor Renovation at RPS Administration Building, 501 7th St., Rockford, Illinois. - B. Owner: Rockford Public Schools District 205. - C. The Work includes but is not limited to the following: - 1.
+Second floor renovation, including related mechanical, electrical, plumbing, and fire protection Work. - D. Work Under Other Contracts: - 1.
+General: Cooperate fully with separate contractors so work on those contracts may be carried out smoothly, without interfering with or delaying work under this Contract or other contracts.
 Coordinate the Work of this Contract with work performed under separate contracts.